E23.1 Dismissal of a Non-Tenure-Track Faculty Member for Cause

 - Dismissal Review Committee

-A Dismissal Review Committee, hereafter referred to as the Committee, consisting of three members, shall be drawn by lot by the provost and the chair of the Academic Senate from a pool made up of the tenured members of the Academic Senate, each from a different college, prior to February 1 each year and shall serve until January 31 of the following year.
+A Dismissal Review Committee, hereafter referred to as the Committee, consisting of three members, shall be drawn by lot by the provost and the chair of the Faculty Senate from a pool made up of the tenured members of the Faculty Senate, each from a different college, prior to February 1 each year and shall serve until January 31 of the following year.
 Remaining members of the pool shall serve as alternates.
 Except in exceptional circumstances, Committee members shall serve until any ongoing case is concluded.
-Deans serving on the Academic Senate shall not be included in the pool of potential committee members.
+Deans serving on the Faculty Senate shall not be included in the pool of potential committee members.

 Upon notification of a pending dismissal case, members of the Committee (and alternates) shall disqualify themselves if a conflict of interest or personal bias exists.
 If the faculty member’s department head is selected as a member of the Committee, that department head will be automatically replaced with an alternate Committee member.

 The faculty member or the dean bringing the charge(s) may exclude one member of the Committee with or without cause.
-Vacancies on the Committee caused by exclusions or disqualifications will be filled by random draw from the remaining pool of tenured members from Academic Senate, ensuring that each committee member is from a different college.
+Vacancies on the Committee caused by exclusions or disqualifications will be filled by random draw from the remaining pool of tenured members from Faculty Senate, ensuring that each committee member is from a different college.

-In the event that the pool is not sufficient to replace disqualifications and exclusions, the executive committee of the Academic Senate and the provost shall select a replacement by lot from the tenured faculty chairs of the college promotion committees.
+In the event that the pool is not sufficient to replace disqualifications and exclusions, the executive committee of the Faculty Senate and the provost shall select a replacement by lot from the tenured faculty chairs of the college promotion committees.

 The members of the Committee shall choose a chair from among themselves.